Working on a Dairy Farm in Wisconsin

 Blowing Chopped Haylage into a Silo

-Working on Pat and Donnie's farm for five weeks was very interesting and I learned a lot about dairy farming.
-I would have liked to observed robotic milking on a neighboring farm, but there was not time to do that.
-Dairy farm is certainly not easy, and I learned from my sister and her experiences that all farmers have to endure a lot of pain and suffering just to make ends meet.
-The great thing, however, is that you are your own boss and very close to the beauty of nature.
+Working on Pat and Donnie's farm for five weeks in 2016 was very interesting and I learned a lot about dairy farming.
+Dairy farming is certainly not easy, and I learned from my sister and her experiences that all farmers have to endure a lot of pain and suffering just to make ends meet.
+The great thing, however, is that you are your boss and very close to the beauty of nature.

 Articles Related to My Sister's Farm

 - Dairy Farming in Wisconsin: Part 2 - Milking Cows

 Dairy farming is rapidly changing.
 From my personal experiences of growing up on a dairy farm and recent visit to my sister's farm, I reflect on the problems faced by the small dairy farmer today.

 - Dairy Farming in Wisconsin: Part 1 - Feeding a Herd of Milk Cows